• Skip to primary navigation

 • Cast Iron Skillet Beef Stew

-I also love that it's great at browning the meat.
-It does better than a non-stick pan.
+• Cast iron is great at browning the meat, which is the key to building a flavorful liquid without beef broth.
 You want some stuff to stick to the bottom of the pan.
-That way when you are done cooking the meat, you can add your cooking liquid, scrape the bottom of the pan, and really ramp up the flavor of the liquid.
+That way when you are done cooking the meat, you can add water and scrape the bottom of the pan to get all that flavor into what will become your cooking liquid.

 Raw beef stew meat with carrots, parsnips, celery, and Fingerling potatoes on a red table.

-You have some options here when it comes to what to do to your beef stew.
-Here is what I like myself
+You have so many options when it comes to what to do to your beef stew.
+Here are the ingredients I use.

-For the potatoes I like to use small potatoes that have thin skins such as fingerling potatoes or the bags of medley potatoes you find a lot in stores nowadays.
-I hate peeling and think often it's unnecessary.
-I don't peel the carrots or parsnips either and it's never bothered me.
+• Potatoes - For the potatoes I like to use small potatoes that have thin skins such as fingerling potatoes or the bags of medley potatoes you find a lot in stores nowadays

-Want to add celery go with 3 stalks.
+Want to add celery?
+Go with 3 stalks.
 Want more veggie ideas?
-Check out our blog post on What Vegetables Go Well in Beef Stew
+Check out my blog post: Best Vegetables for Beef Stew

 Jars of Burlap & Barrel spices sitting on a blue towel.

-Here is what I use in my latest batch of stew:
+Here is what I use in my latest batch of stew.
+You certainly don't need to use all these spices like I did, just my recommendations.

 • Caribbean Bay